 If I would have known before I started playing, the chances of winning were 100%, there is no way my body would have gone through that many ups and downs.
 I would have been as calm, cool and collected as a frog on a lily pad.
 But, when I act like I don’t have the victory in every situation life throws at me, my emotions take over.
 I can’t enjoy the victory because I’m exhausted over fighting an emotional battle I was never intended to fight in the first place.

 “The Lord will fight for you; you need only to be still.”
 (Exodus 14:14 NIV)

 We have the victory.
 No matter what it looks like, there is a 100% chance of winning every current battle and every battle to come.
 Jesus defeated the devil for us, so now all we have is win in our blood.
 Yes, we may lose deals, relationships and positions along the way, but that is to be expected on the road to triumph.
-If it’s easy, is it worth appreciating?
+If these wins came easily, would they be worth appreciating?